discoverygarden/solr-image/HOW-TO/v2/README.md

 ## To deploy
 - run `generate_configs.sh` to create "actual" configs which will be mounted over the defaults in the Docker image AND generate the `docker-compose.yaml` file itself (POSTGRES_HOST = VM private IP)
+- The `actual.flysystem_config.json` does not contain any credentials to access s3.
+Use the `flysystem_config.json` from a dev box and change the prefix to be unique to your container.
 - `docker-compose up -d`

 # Initializing (first time only)